 In this career summary, you will find out what the job of an Anthropologist is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Anthropologists research, evaluate, and establish public policy concerning the origins of humans; their physical, social, linguistic, and cultural development; and their behavior, as well as the cultures, organizations, and institutions they have created.

-Anthropologists with little to no experience tend to make between $35440 and $45520 while the more experienced ones make over $79550 per year.
+Anthropologists with little to no experience tend to make between $36840 and $48020 while the more experienced ones can earn over $80230 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Anthropologist is to move to a higher paying state like DC.
-Right now, the highest paying states for Anthropologists are DC, NY, MA, AK and NE.
+One of the easiest ways to increase your salary as an Anthropologist is to move to a higher paying state like MA.
+Right now, the highest paying states for Anthropologists are MA, HI, WA, NE and VA.

-3 other factors that can increase your salary as An Anthropologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Anthropologist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Anthropologists what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Anthropologists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.